aradhana14nov/MinIO-Operator-tile/tutorials/connect-to-minio-pod-to-access-uploaded-files.md

 Step 2: Connect to the MinIO's pod  :

- Add the MinIO's podname in the command and copy below command to the terminal:
+ Add the MinIO's podname in the below command and copy it to the terminal to execute:

  ```
  kubectl exec -it <podname> bash -n my-minio-operator